AndreinaSoto/AndreinaSoto.github.io/_pages/publichistory.md

 description:
 background: 'img/posts/streets.jpeg'
 ---
- I have worked with different organizations developing educational materials, technical documentations, research essays, and digital resources based on their holdings.
+ I have worked in different organizations developing educational materials, technical documentations, and digital resources based on their holdings.
 These institutions include the Santa Barbara Mission and Archive-Library, the Santa Barbara County Genealogical Society, and the Historical Society of Pennsylvania.

 **Publications and online resources**